cmike444/Bioinformatics/README.md

 ```

-**Step 3.)** A file will be created containing the results and will be saved as a .json file in **_targets/crispr/_** folder.
-Additionally, results will be displayed on screen and the file will open immediately using your default text editor.
+**Step 3.)** A .json file containing the results will be saved in **_targets/crispr/_** folder.
+Additionally, results will be displayed on screen in the console and the .json file will open immediately using your default text editor.

 ```javascript
     [{